 Side pump technique for transferring energy from a large area laser diode into a small (single mode) fiber core to allow light to be amplified

-Our pumps have proven expected lifetime of greater than 100,000 hours.
-IPG’s single emitter diode lifetimes exceed 100,000 hours, about an order of magnitude longer than the measured lifetimes of bar-stack alternatives.
-Unlike traditional alternatives, frequent on/off modulation of IPG diodes does not affect anticipated lifetime.
+IPG pump diode lifetimes are an order of magnitude longer than lifetimes of diode bars or stack alternatives.
+IPG’s single emitter diode lifetimes are and order of magnitude longer than that of bar-stack alternatives.
+Unlike competitor bar-stack alternatives, IPG single-emitter diode chips can tolerate frequent on/off modulation and much higher peak currents experienced in QCW operation.
 IPG pumps are hermetically sealed to telecom standards, so are unaffected by the most aggressive industrial environments including humidity, dust and vibration.
 The exceptionally high reliability of IPG’s single emitter pumps is proven in our laboratories and substantiated by our excellent field reliability.

 Single Emitter Pump Advantages

-IPG’s single emitter diode lifetimes exceed 100,000 hours, about an order of magnitude longer than the measured lifetimes of bar-stack alternatives.
-Unlike traditional alternatives, frequent on/off modulation of IPG diodes does not affect anticipated lifetime.
+IPG’s single emitter diode lifetimes are and order of magnitude longer than that of bar-stack alternatives.
+Unlike competitor bar-stack alternatives, IPG single-emitter diode chips can tolerate frequent on/off modulation and much higher peak currents experienced in QCW operation.
 IPG pumps are hermetically sealed to telecom standards, so are unaffected by the most aggressive industrial environments including humidity, dust and vibration.
 The exceptionally high reliability of IPG’s single emitter pumps is proven in our laboratories and substantiated by our excellent field reliability.

 |Bar / Bar Stack||IPG Single Emitter Pump|